Customer Service: 5/5

 What Makes Justwealth Unique

 - You can open a US Dollar account for some of their accounts including non-registered, RESP, TFSA, RRSP and spousal RRSP.
 A USD investment account is ideal for anyone with excess USD.

-- Justwealth offers Education Target Date Portfolios for RESP accounts, and are the only Portfolio Manager in Canada (online or traditional) with an investment that automatically rebalances and matures as the target date for the child’s post-secondary education approaches.
+- Justwealth offers Education Target Date Portfolios for RESP accounts and is the only Portfolio Manager in Canada (online or traditional) with an investment that automatically rebalances and matures as the target date for the child’s post-secondary education approaches.
 Simply choose the target date, and your child’s money will be ready when they need it most.

 - Justwealth does not receive any kickbacks from exchange-traded fund companies, nor do they have a preference for particular exchange-traded fund companies.

 A Peek Inside Justwealth